— From print to pixels

 The data-driven article page: Getting rid of over 60 modules through analytics.

 y – 2017

 r – Junior User Experience Designer

-Benchmarking, analysing of tracking data and conception of a new and modern article page.
+Benchmarking, analyzing tracking data, and conception of a new and modern article page.

-By doing so the actual content got more space to breath and was presented more modern.
+By doing so the actual content got more space to breathe and was presented more modern.

 The average dwell time and scrolling depth went up.
-A streamlined user guidance that helped users find more articles they are interested in.
+Streamlined user guidance that helped users find more articles they are interested in.